jeffjl74/ACT_RoR_Parcels/README.md

 ![Pick Next T2](images/t2-random.png)

-# Version 1.5 Changes
+# Version 1.6 Changes
-* Right-click the `Player` cell to track alts.
+* Added right-click `In Raid` cell menu to presistently remove a player from the eligible looter list.
+* Removed T2 looting parsing for `The Boundless Gulf` raid zone.

 # Loot Data Input
 The plugin automatically gathers loot data from log files or shares.